RuthviChaitanyaGurram/Customer_Churn_Rate_Prediction/README.md

 scikit-learn
 xgboost
 shap

-Credits
+##Credits
-This project is created by [Your Name].
+This project is created by Gurram Ruthvi Chaitanya.